tamht298/100-days-of-code-angular/day-4/en.Day-04-ANGULAR-STRUCTURE-DIRECTIVE.md

 # 100 Days of Code Angular Day 4
 ![Background for day 4][bg-url]
 ## ANGULAR STRUCTURE DIRECTIVE
-In programing, we need to depend on conditions to make the corresponding decision.
-Assume that we're developing the online video-watching application which requires the user must be older than 13 years old to watch them.
-Well, How to help the users know how to they ar egliable to watch them?
-In case that, we can now use the IF_ELSE that Angular provides to meet that requirements.
+In programming, we need to depend on conditions to make the corresponding decision.
+Assume that we're developing the online video-watching application, which requires the user must be older than 13 years old to watch them.
+Well, How to help the users know how to they are egliable to watch them?
+In case that we can now use the IF_ELSE that Angular provides to meet those requirements.

-With Angular application, if you want to update or change the structure (etc structure HTML) in view's component, we'll use **Structure Directive**.
+With Angular application, if you want to update or change the structure (etc. structure HTML) in view's component, we'll use **Structure Directive**.

 ### IF-ELSE STRUCTURE
 To display partial's view with a condition, we'll put on the tag with a property, which contains * (_asterisk_) such as `*ngIf="expression"`: